magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

 Vamp exposes internal and external gateways to allow access to clusters of services.
 Internal gateways are automatically created dynamic endpoints, external gateways are declared stable endpoints.
 Weights and conditions can be applied to gateways to control the traffic distribution across multiple potential routes - for example, internal gateways can control traffic distribution across the services in a cluster, whereas external gateways might control traffic distribution across routes not managed by Vamp.
 [Read more about gateway usage](documentation/using-vamp/gateways/#gateway-usage)

 To get back to our demonstration, we currently have two separate deployments running.
 In each of our deployments, Wordpress is connected to its own instance of mySQL via a `mysql_port` internal gateway.
 At deployment time Vamp will automatically create new internal gateways for all the `ports` defined in a breed.
-Each new internal  gateway is mapped to the next available port to avoid potential conflicts between services.
 You can see all exposed gateways listed under the GATEWAYS tab, they are labelled in the format `deployment/cluster/port`.

 ![](images/screens/v091/wordpress_internal_gateways.jpg)

 ### Add stable endpoints
 We could use the assigned internal gateway ports to access our Wordpress deployments if we wanted to (go ahead and connect to the `<deployment>/wp/webport` ports listed under GATEWAYS).
-The ports assigned to internal gateways are, however, unpredictable, so it makes much more sense to declare external gateways that can act as a stable endpoint for each service.
+The ports assigned to internal gateways are, however, unpredictable, so it makes much more sense to declare external gateways that provide stable endpoints.

 Vamp makes it easy to update our running deployment in this way.
-Go ahead and create a new external gateway that maps to an existing internal gateway.
+Go ahead and create a new stable endpoint that maps to an existing internal gateway.

 1. Go to the GATEWAYS tab in the Vamp UI
 * Click ADD (top right)